sncxyz/aocli/README.md

 ## Solutions
 A solution to a day consists of a call to `aoc::parts!` from aocli-runner and a function for each solved part.

+The input is passed in as a `&[&str]`, split by line, with whitespace trimmed from the end of the input file.

 For example:
 ```rust
 aoc::parts!(1, 2);